Dudssource/pnp4nagios/README.md

 ## Installation

  To install it, just get the latest version from the respository and save it inside the `/usr/local/nagios/share/pnp/` folder.
-No extra configuration is required.
+The only configuration needed is the variable `$timezone` (inside the api.php file), that should be configured with the same tz of the server that is running the Nagios instance.

 `wget "https://github.com/Dudssource/pnp4nagios/raw/master/api.php" -O /usr/local/nagios/share/pnp/api.php`